 When I was a young child at school, it seemed to me as though I was the only one without a grandmother, and I felt this absence keenly.
 Even those children who had lost their parents, somehow managed to hang on to their grandmothers.
 Some were being raised by them; some had their grandmothers living close by, or at most a few miles away.
 It was easy for them to go to grandmother's house.
 They could hop a bus to visit, or drive a short drive to drop by.

 To skip across the schoolyard and share in the chant, 'to grandmother's house I go', was not a part of my childhood, because my grandmothers and I did not exist in the same dimension of time.
-My maternal grandmother died when my own mother was barely five years old, and my father's mother died almost a full decade before I came along.
+My maternal grandmother died when my own mother was barely five years old, and my father's mother died more than a decade before I came along.
 For me, a grandmother was someone who existed only in old photographs, was rarely spoken about, and had long ago turned to dust.
 The facts of the matter did not dissuade me, though.
 They haunted my dreams, these grandmothers, and so I made a decision.

 'To grandmother's house I go...'